sadegh-rizi/OT-detection/README.md

 # Off target detection methods
 Data for off-target detection originates from different methods.
+These methods can be classified into two main categories: Experimental and computational.
+Experimental method subdivide into in vitro, cell-based or in vivo approaches.
+Computational methods consist of alignment based and scoring based approaches.
+In this project two cell-based methods(GUIDEseq and BLISS), one in vitro method(CHANGEseq) and one computational model(Cass-OFFinder) were employed.
-For each individual method, off-target coordinates are plotted against a proxy of frequency(number of reads).
+For each individual method, off-target distribution is illustrated as an ideogram or scatterplot.
+## Measures for frequency of off-target events:
+In **GUIDEseq** and **CHANGEseq**, the number of reads were used as a proxy of frequency.
 The correlation between number of reads and frequency of cleavage is outlined below.

-## GUIDEseq reads against indel frequency (Using the number of guide seq reads as a proxy for off-target frequency )
+### GUIDEseq reads against indel frequency (Using the number of guide seq reads as a proxy for off-target frequency )

 ![image](https://github.com/sadegh-rizi/OT-detection/assets/42430383/618ef25c-cf14-41b0-90d5-7fc2569e17bf)

 The range of indel mutation frequencies we detected ranged from 0.03% to 60.1%.
 Notably, we observed positive linear correlations between GUIDE-seq read counts and indel mutation frequencies for off-target sites of all five RGNs (Figs. 3b–f).
 Thus, we conclude that GUIDE-seq read counts for a given site provide a quantitative measure of the cleavage efficiency of that sequence by an RGN.[1]

 <br>